HIPAA ComplianceStartup Law ResourcesBusiness Operations

 Technical Safeguards.
-The technical safeguards deal with the technical measures that must be implented to protect data and access to data.
+The technical safeguards deal with the technical measures that must be implemented to protect data and access to data.
 These include but are not limited to: producing documentation of HIPAA practices and making them available to the government, implementing risk analysis and risk management programs, and ensuring data has not been erased in an unauthorized manner.

 Physical Safeguards.
-Physical safegaurds relate to the measures that should be taken to control physical access to EPHI.
+Physical safeguards relate to the measures that should be taken to control physical access to EPHI.
 Some examples are: monitoring access to equipment containing health information, allowing only certain individuals access to software and hardware, and training any contractors and agents on their physical access limitations.

 Privacy Rule Compliance

 The HIPAA Privacy Rule regulates covered entities’ use and disclosure of Protected Health Information (PHI).
-This information broadly includes any oral or recorded information regarding the health status, health records and payment history of an individual.
+This information broadly includes any oral or recorded information regarding the health status, health records, and payment history of an individual.
 In order to be HIPAA compliant, the first thing to do is assign a Privacy Officer.
-Some examples of things a Privacy Officer should to implement the Privacy Rule are:
+Some examples of things a Privacy Officer should implement the Privacy Rule are:

 Keep track of the entity’s compliance with HIPAA;